-Use the following rules when converting your Season One DDE character to LFR:
+Use the following rules when converting a DDE character to LFR:

-- Character: Any rules choices you made while building and leveling your DDE character, such as powers and feats, must be legal for LFR (see page 3).
-If you chose a rules item while creating or leveling your DDE character that is not legal for LFR, such as a Dragonmarked feat, you must retrain that illegal rules item before playing your PC in LFR.
-You may retrain all these illegal choices for free before your first LFR adventure. - Converting Magic Items: Your character might have acquired a number of magic items while playing DDE.
+- Character: Any rules choices you made while building and leveling your DDE character, such as powers and feats, must be legal for LFR (see Table 1 on page 4).
+If you chose a rules item while creating or leveling your DDE character that is not legal for LFR, such as a Dragonmarked feat or a Dark Sun character theme, you must retrain that illegal rules item before playing your PC in LFR.
+You may retrain all these illegal choices for free before your first LFR adventure. - Patron Deity: LFR characters may only worship living deities in the FORGOTTEN REALMS pantheon.
+If you use the divine power source, you must choose a legal FORGOTTEN REALMS deity as your patron deity (see Appendix 5).
+This may require you to retrain your alignment, feats, powers, and other rules elements tied to your old patron deity. - Converting Magic Items: Your character might have acquired a number of magic items while playing DDE.
 All of the items your converted PC possesses must be found in an LFR player resource, or they cannot be converted to LFR; this includes divine boons.
-Magic items that cannot be converted may be sold for 50% of their market price. - Found Item Slots: When you convert your DDE character into an LFR character you may end up with more permanent (non-consumable) items than your level (and thus your character has more items than found item slots).
+Magic items that cannot be converted may be sold for 50% of their market price. - Found-Item Slots: When you convert your DDE character into an LFR character you may end up with more permanent (non-consumable) items than your level (and thus your character has more items than found-item slots).
 You may keep the extra items.
-Each item that you keep still occupies one of your found item slots, including slots you have not yet earned.
+Each item that you keep still occupies one of your found-item slots, including slots you have not yet earned.
 These extra items simply fill up your found item slots ahead of time (meaning you will not gain a new found item slot until your character level exceeds the number of magic items you bring over from DDE).
-You may also choose to sell any item that you do not wish to convert (at 50% of market price) in order to have open found item slots when you begin playing LFR. - Consumable Items, Rituals, and Formulas: Your PC may keep any consumable items that come from an LFR player resource (see page 3).
+You may also choose to sell any item that you do not wish to convert (at 50% of market price) in order to have open found-item slots when you begin playing LFR. - Rare items: If your DDE character has somehow acquired more than one Rare permanent magic item, you must choose which one you will bring with you into LFR, because LFR characters are limited to one Rare item per tier (Heroic in this case).
+You must sell your extra Rare items at 100% of market price, and you may use the gold to buy replacement items (see "Gold").
+This is the only time an LFR character could ever sell a Rare item at 100% of market price.

+- Consumable Items, Rituals, and Formulas: Your PC may keep any consumable items that come from an LFR player resource (see Table 1).
 You may also keep any rituals or alchemical formulas.
 Consumables, rituals, and formulas do not occupy found item slots. - Gold: Your character keeps all of the gold he or she currently has.
 Do not adjust your gold total during conversion (unless you sell some of your items as described above).
+Before your first LFR adventure, you may purchase equipment, including Common magic items and Common consumables, from any LFR player resource.